CRI Withdraws Support For GS-37

-Green Seal contends that no single standard exists to test against a product’s efficacy for carpet cleaners.
+Green Seal contends that no single standard for carpet cleaners exists to test against a product’s efficacy.
 If there was a standard, Green Seal would have included it into the revision process, says Chipperfield.

 CRI also took issue with the voting process.
 Green Seal followed the voting process in accordance to the International Organization of Standardization (ISO) 14024.
 The standard requires that reasonable efforts be made to achieve consensus, but does not require all stakeholders to vote the same way.

 CRI was aware that ISO 14024 does not require a consensus, but CRI Vice President and COO Frank Hurd thought the standard would be re-balloted to get more feedback from stakeholders.
 It was not.

 Only a few people brought up the idea of a second vote during the voting process, says Chipperfield.